 Is NPS enough for in-app feedback?

-What is the fastest way to improve feedback quality?
+What's the fastest way to improve feedback quality?

-Where Audyr fits
+How Audyr fits